 Active noise cancellation is a commonplace term these days, but it’s far from easy to do.
 Throw in Bluetooth connectivity and it’s generally going to be fairly pricey.
 Indeed, these headphones retail for $499 – that’s $100 more than the Momentum 2.0.

 Editor’s note: the Sennhesier MOMENTUM Wireless has been discontinued.
-This review was updated on December 29, 2020, to reflect changes in pricing for the Sennheiser Momentum Wireless 3.
+This review was updated on February 12, 2021, to include information regarding premium alternatives.